Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Michael Jay Bentley
+Deputy Sheriff Michael Jay Bentley

-Kern County Sheriff's Department, California
+Kern County Sheriff's Office, California

-End of Watch: Wednesday, October 19, 1983
+End of Watch Wednesday, October 19, 1983

 Reflections for Deputy Sheriff Michael Jay Bentley